BIRDS

 Piping Plover, Dowes’s Beach, Osterville, Massachusetts.
 Piping Plovers are listed as threatened.

-Piping plovers.Three of the four chicks pop out from safety under their mother.
+Piping plovers.
+Three of the four chicks emerge from warmth and safety under their mother.
 The fourth is still hiding.

 All four are ready for another meal.
 Piping Plover chicks run as soon as they are born.
 They are not fed by their parents and must forage for themselves.

 Western Snowy Plovers are the smallest plover.
-They are losing their habitat to encroaching shoreline development.Dogs are a serious threat because when birds are chased they lose important energy stores which affect both their well-being and their ability to reproduce.
+They are losing their habitat to encroaching shoreline development human recreation.
+Dogs are a serious threat because when birds are chased they have to use some of their important stored energy to escape the dogs.
+This affects the health of the birds, their ability to reproduce, and the loss of energy to protect their young.

 A Western Snowy Plover rests in a shallow hole at dawn on a beach in the Golden Gate National Recreation Area, San Francisco, CA.